Lake Levico holidays

 Buses

-Buses run fairly regularly from Levico to Lake Caldonazzo, or you can stay on a little longer to go to Trento, a bigger town further north.
-Public transport all around the Trentino area is free with a Trentino card.
+Buses run fairly regularly from Levico to Lake Caldonazzo, or you can stay on a little longer to go to Trento, a larger town further north.

 Trains